rwiankowski/AzureHackathon301-1/readme.md

 ## What?

-Solve a series of three two-part challenges:
+Solve a series of three two-part challenges.

+Challenge 1:

-1a - Retreive a KeyVault secret while logged into a Virtual Machine 1b - Configurate an application which retreives a secret from the KeyVault
+* Part a  - Retreive a KeyVault secret while logged into a Virtual Machine
+* Part b - Configurate an application which retreives a secret from the KeyVault

+Challenge 2:

-2a - Deploy a Web Application to Azure App Service with Azure SQL 2b - Secure the deployment with Virtual Network integration and AzureAD credentials
+* Part a - Deploy a Web Application to Azure App Service with Azure SQL
+* Part b - Secure the deployment with Virtual Network integration and AzureAD credentials

+Challenge 3:

-3 - Automate the outcome of 2b with a CI/CD pipeline
+* 3 - Automate the outcome of 2b with a CI/CD pipeline

+For details see challenge specific folders in this repo.